Just-in-time and distributed task representations in language models: Methods

 \paragraph{Evaluating task transfer} We compare the average accuracy of the sampled responses across three settings: standard zero-shot, recontextualized zero-shot (with task vector intervention), and few-shot (with examples in context).
 For simplicity, responses for all tasks are graded by exact string matches against the ground-truth answer.
 This underestimates the model performance in some tasks (e.g. for antonym and translation tasks), but we use the same grading scheme across all settings and compare relative performances.
 For longer-generation and mixed-generation tasks, we evaluate each of the multiple outputs separately by exact match (e.g., in \textsc{antonym x 3}, we compare each of the three output words with the correct answer), and report the average accuracy across all output units.

 \paragraph{Examining the dynamics of transferrable task representations} Once we determine the best layer for each task using the last colon token, we evaluate how well the colon token representations condense information from multiple examples in a prompt.
-We do this by extracting task vectors at the colon token in different k-shot prompts and patching onto zero-shot prompts, then comparing the recontextualized zero-shot accuracy.
-We repeat this analysis for k in 0, 1, 2, 4, 8, 16, 32.
-In an earlier experiment on a subset of the tasks, we also experimented with allowing the best layer to vary depending on k, but found very similar results overall.
-We show these layer search results across different k's in Figure~\ref{fig:heapmap}A, but otherwise focus on results from reusing the best layer from the layer search on 8-shot prompts for other k's.
+We do this by extracting task vectors at the colon token in different $k$-shot prompts and patching onto zero-shot prompts, then comparing the recontextualized zero-shot accuracy.
+We repeat this analysis for $k$ in 0, 1, 2, 4, 8, 16, 32.
+In an earlier experiment on a subset of the tasks, we also experimented with allowing the best layer to vary depending on $k$, but found very similar results overall.
+We show these layer search results across different $k$'s in Figure~\ref{fig:heapmap}A, but otherwise focus on results from reusing the best layer from the layer search on 8-shot prompts for other $k$'s.

-We then studied whether transferrable task representations form in tokens other than the colon token.
+We then repeat this intervention on other tokens to understand when transferrable task representations form.
 We extracted layer residual token activations for other format tokens in the context, including the ``Q'', the ``:'' following ``Q'', the ``A'', and the new-line token before ``A''.
 We patched these token activations onto the corresponding token in the zero-shot prompt at the same layer.
 For each of the non-colon tokens, we repeat the search for the layer that best captures task representations.
 All token representations are evaluated on the extent to which they restore task accuracy on zero-shot prompts.

-\paragraph{Decoding task identity} We also studied whether token representations throughout the context contain robust task identity information.
-We trained simple linear decoders to predict the task category from the layer residual activations of different tokens.
-At each layer and token combination, we used 100 token instances for each task to train and test a task identity decoder.
-All decoders were trained for 20 epochs, with a batch size of 256 and a learning rate of 0.01.
-We report the decoding accuracy across the 25\% held-out test representations.
+Lastly, we also explore a set of cross-token analyses to investigate the extent to which different tokens share representational or functional roles (see main text).

+\paragraph{Characterizing the state of task representations.} We use specific terminology to describe the representational dynamics of the model’s internal state, distinct from the methodological operations (e.g., activation patching) used to probe them.
+By recontextualization, we refer to the phenomena that transferrable task representations reinstate task contexts and enable inference in a zero-shot setting.
+When discussing temporal properties, we refer to the distribution of representations along the sequence dimension.
+Finally, we use task scope to capture the semantic extent of the inference behavior enabled by recontextualization.